holdermatthew5/06lab-301/README.md

 10-23-2020 6:20pm - Feature #9 sends data from the previous query if it exists in the database.
 If the necessary data does not exist in the database the server will make a new API call to collect data to send to front-end and save to database.
 10-24-2020 3:15pm - Feature #10 gives the user a list of movies related to their search.
 10-23-2020 5:30pm - Feature #11 gives the user a list of restaurants in the general area of their search.
+10-27-2020 9:20pm - Feature #12 reduces the number of results displayed by the Yelp API from 20 results per page to 5 results per page.

 ## Credits and Collaborations